Napanee station

-Montreal - Toronto Route

 History

-The original Grand Trunk stations were stone buildings constructed during or immediately after the 1856 opening of the GTR (now CN) mainline from Montréal to Toronto.
+The original Grand Trunk stations were stone buildings constructed during or immediately after the 1856 opening of the GTR (now CN) mainline between Montréal and Toronto.
 Nine survive today, including a pair at Napanee and Ernestown in Lennox and Addington County which were built from Kingston Limestone using similar design.
 The first generation "Type C" Grand Trunk stations (small stations in Napanee, Ernestown, Brighton) were stone rectangular buildings with four chimneys and five bays for arched windows on the long side and two on each end, under a pitched slate roof with elongated eaves and soffits supported by end rafters and triangular brackets.

 At the time of the railway's construction, Bath, Ontario was a bustling lakefront manufacturing village with 400-1000 people.
 The rails led to a shift in population from Bath (which was not on the GTR mainline) to Napanee (well served by the York Road, Napanee River and Grand Trunk Railway).
 The railway also led to a shift in population away from small towns to larger centres such as Belleville and Kingston.

 At one point, Napanee was served by two railways; the Grand Trunk (Montréal-Toronto) and the Bay of Quinte Railway (Deseronto-Sydenham).
-The BQR was integrated into Canadian Northern Railway's mainline to Smiths Falls in 1910 and became part of CN when CNoR went bankrupt in 1918.
+The BQR was integrated into Canadian Northern Railway's mainline to Smiths Falls in 1910 and became part of CN when the Canadian Northern went bankrupt in 1918.
+The former Canadian Northern line through Napanee was managed as the CN Smiths Falls Subdivision (heading north through Smiths Falls to Federal) and the CN Deseronto Subdivision (heading south to Deseronto and Brighton).
+Much of the Deseronto Subdivision was abandoned in the 1930s, with the last section between Deseronto and Napanee being abandoned around 1986.
+North of Napanee, parts of the line were abandoned starting in the early 1990s.
 The last fragment of this line was disconnected in 2010 at Napanee's historic Grand Trunk station; it crossed Hwy 401 to a Goodyear Tire and Rubber factory as a dead end after the rails to Smiths Falls were removed in the 1980s.
 The section from Strathcona to Smiths Falls is now the Cataraqui Trail.